cassiusamicus/epicurean-quickstart/README.md

 # epicurean-quickstart

-Quickstart Guide to Epicurean Philosophy
+This is the beginning of the Quickstart Guide to Epicurean Philosophy, which will allow users to download their own sample Epicurean outline for modification and use in Logseq.